-The stability of the modelled wild type and mutant structures of CLU protein was determined by molecular dynamics (MD) simulation using GROMACS version 2021 (Berendsen, Spoel & Drunen 1995; Abraham et al. 2015).
+The dynamic properties of the wild type and mutant psCLU were studied by molecular dynamics (MD) simulation using GROMACS version 2021 (Berendsen, Spoel & Drunen 1995; Abraham et al. 2015).
 The protein structure was solvated with the Extended Simple Point Charge (SPC/E) model of water.
 Solvation was carried out within a cubic box with 1nm space from the edge of the protein with periodic boundary conditions (Berendsen, Grigera & Straatsma 1987).
 An electrically neutral system was built by the addition of Na+ and Cl- counter ions.
 Energy minimization was carried out using the steepest descent algorithm for 50,000 steps, with a target energy of 1000kJ/mol/nm (Robertson, Tirado-Rives & Jorgensen 2015).
 The system was coupled to an external bath using Berendsen’s method (Hess, Bekker, Berendsen & Fraaije 1997) and MD simulation for 25,000,000 steps of 2fs each using the OPLS-AA force field, for a total of 50ns were performed.
 Trajectories were analysed using GROMACS built-in tools to calculate Root Mean Square Deviation (RMSD).
 RMSD plots were generated using Grace (https://plasma-gate.weizmann.ac.il/Grace/).
-(Wallace et al. 1995)(Humphrey, Dalke & Schulten 1996)
+Furthermore, the PDB coordinates of the simulated psCLU and its mutants were extracted from the MD trajectories at every 10ns.
+The weak interatomic interactions were visualized using LigPlot (Wallace et al. 1995) and Visual Molecular Dynamics (VMD) (Humphrey, Dalke & Schulten 1996).
+The MD trajectory analysis module of VMD was used to visualise the occupancy of the mutated residues across all MD trajectories.

 Results and Discussion: